srinman/azureexamples/confcomp/aciconfidentialcomputing.md

 You should see this message.
 youracrname.azurecr.io/simpleapp:v1 is not found locally.
 Attempting to pull from remote...

 Use portal, navigate to container and try to 'Connect'.
 It should fail.
+This is a good sign.
+It means that ccepolicy is not allowing to connect.

 ## Validate deployment after hacking image!